-Certainly most of my students when they start baking sourdough get frustrated when they get good results one day and not another.
+Certainly, most of my students when they start baking sourdough get frustrated when they get good results one day and not another.
 I get a phone call or an email to ask why is it that my loaf is not turning out the way I want it too.

 More often than not when I ask about specifics they cannot remember, the essential details that mean I can suggest where they are going wrong, especially when they are baking just once a week..
 So I recommend to all sourdough bakers wanting to improve to keep a record of each bake.
 It helps to build up a pattern, which in turn helps both you the baker and me, to understand how your sourdough behaves.
-Factors such as the kind of flour you use, the ambient temperatures on the day, the length of each stage all affects the outcome of the final loaf.
+Factors such as the kind of flour you use, the ambient temperatures on the day, the length of each stage all affect the outcome of the final loaf.

-This form has been designed to capture the detail, and that after all is what makes the difference, and the comparative data become more a more relevant with each bake, and if give me that opportunity to discuss your loaf in details should thing not be going according to plan.
+These forms have been designed to capture the detail, and that after all is what makes the difference, and the comparative data become more a more relevant with each bake, and if give me that opportunity to discuss your loaf in details should thing not be going according to plan.